Islam’s most sacred shrine at the centre of the great mosque in Mecca. It is a mass of stone 38 feet high, 40 long and 30 wide (11 x 12 x 9 metres).

 Overused to describe aides and officials where their status is understood; use titles where possible.

 One word as in keynote speech or keynote address, but it is a tired cliché and best expressed in another way.
 Explain why the speech is keynote.

 Use kg (no full stop, same singular and plural) at all references.
-Convert kilograms to pounds for small weights (below 1,000 kg), to tons for larger weights.
-To convert to pounds roughly multiply by 22 and divide by 10, precisely multiply by 2.205.
-To convert to tons roughly divide by 1,000, precisely multiply by 0.000984.
+To convert to pounds multiply by 2.205.

 km per hour